tetianasokolova/computer-vision-project/README.md

 # computer-vision-project
 # Animals-10 Image Classification Project

 This project focuses on classifying images from the **Animals-10 dataset**, which contains 10 animal classes.
-The goal is to build and train a deep learning model to accurately classify these images.
+The primary goal is to build, train, and optimize deep learning models to accurately classify these images.

+---

 ## Dataset
 The dataset consists of images of 10 animals: